Deaod/VoteSys/README.md

 #### DefaultPreset

 Specifies the preset thats selected by default should the server not know what preset was voted last.
 If empty, the first detected preset will be selected as default preset.

 Empty by default.

+#### DefaultMap

+Specifies the map that VoteSys should switch to when using `DefaultPreset`.
+If empty, a random map will be selected.
+Map must be part of the map list for `DefaultPreset`, otherwise it will be treated as if no map was specified.

+Empty by default.